 Choose to invoice the charges immediately or add them to unbilled charges (if Consolidated Invoicing is enabled).

-If you have enabled metered billing in Chargebee, invoices will be generated in Pending status.
+If you have enabled metered billing in Chargebee site, invoices will be generated in Pending status.
+You can perform the following actions on these invoices.

 To include one-time charges, use the Add Charge option.